 Challenge 3: No KPI Action Plan

 Setting up the right KPIs costs money, time and effort.
 To do it right and avoid overstraining monetary and non-monetary costs all at once, you need to break down the plan into smaller steps.
 Creating specific actions makes your goals clearer to others and helps them to grasp what needs to be done right away.

 Challenge 4: Lack of Measuring KPIs

 You can only improve what you are measuring.
 But if you have no standardized way of measuring your KPIs, this is the point you’ll need to focus on.
 It’s key that you measure your KPIs on a regular basis in a way that doesn’t cost too much effort.

 Solution: Set Up a KPI Action Plan

 To get the right KPIs, you need to break down the following business areas into subsections:

 - Demand Generation

 - Internal Organization and Environment

-For these subsections you should define how to measure and achieve the KPIs.
+For these subsections, you should define how to measure and achieve the KPIs.
 Within these subsections, set up action plans with steps that will be key in ensuring the KPIs are achieved.
-Unfortunately there is no generic KPI process that can be applied to every industry and business.
-Developing and achieving KPIs is an activity that always requires a degree of customization depending on the strategic business goals of the organization.
-PDAgroup can help you to define and achieving your KPIs with its Strategic Business Planning Workshop.
+Unfortunately, there is no generic KPI process that can be applied to every industry and business.
+Therefore, developing and achieving a KPI is an activity that always requires a degree of customization depending on the strategic business goals of the organization.